boldlink/terraform-aws-rds-aurora/examples/create-from-snapshot/README.md

 [<img src="https://avatars.githubusercontent.com/u/25388280?s=200&v=4" width="96"/>](https://boldlink.io)

-# Terraform module usage example showing the least configuration
+# Terraform module usage example for creating a cluster from a snapshot
+- This example creates a new rds cluster by restoring from a database cluster snapshot.
+- Some of the options enabled in this example are for testing purposes, make sure you follow your own requirements for a valid production deployment

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements